nullkarma/ansible-consul/README.md

   agent: "Agent Token"
 ```

-`agent` is short for `acl.token.agent`.
+`agent` is short for `acl.tokens.agent`.
-In the example above, the Token with the Description "Agent Token" will be injected into `acl.token.agent`.
+In the example above, the Token with the Description "Agent Token" will be injected into `acl.tokens.agent`.

 ### Policies